manhtrannnnnn/Single-Mips-Processor/README.md

 the instructions of a program.
 4. **Data Memory**: Data memory stores and retrieves data actively processed by the ALU.

-The diagram below provides a high-level view of the MIPS processor architecture:
+The diagram below provides a high-level view of the MIPS processor interface:

 ![Processor Interface](https://github.com/manhtrannnnnn/Single-Mips-Processor/blob/main/Picture/processor_interface.png)